nathanows/kube-scheduled-jobs/README.md

 # KubeScheduledJob
-_`kube-scheduled-job` is a Kubernetes job scheduler that is easy to use and manage._
+An easy to use, easy to manage, Kubernetes job scheduler.

 ## Origin